 - A single Bridport parish comprising the existing built-up area of the town.
-The total electorate is 9,685. - The existing Bothenhampton & Walditch and Bridport parishes are included in their entirety. - All of Bradpole parish is included, except for the area west of Pymore Lane, which would become part of Symondsbury parish. - The built-up area of Allington parish, and Allington Hill are included.
-The rural area would become part of Symondsbury parish. - The West Cliff and Vearse Farm areas of Symondsbury parish are included in the proposed Bridport parish, with the reduction in electors compensated for by the addition of the area west of Pymore Lane and the rural part of Allington parish. - The proposed Bridport parish is divided into 5 wards, represented by 20 councillors as follows:
+The total electorate is 11,303. - The existing Bothenhampton & Walditch and Bridport parishes are included in their entirety. - All of Bradpole parish is included, except for one thin strip of land to the west of Pymore Road, which would become part of Symondsbury parish. - The built-up area of Allington parish, and Allington Hill are included.
+The rural area would become part of Symondsbury parish. - West Cliff estate, and the majority of the Foundry Lea development area of Symondsbury parish are included in the proposed Bridport parish, with the reduction in electors in part compensated for by the addition of the rural part of Allington parish. - The proposed Bridport parish is divided into 5 wards, represented by 20 councillors as follows:

 Ward Councillors

-Allington & West Bridport 4
+Allington & West Bridport 5

-Bothenhampton & Walditch 4
+Bothenhampton & Walditch 3

-Bradpole 5
+Bradpole 4

-Central Bridport 5
+Central Bridport 4

 West Bay 2

 Total 20

-This option resolves the issues identified earlier in the document, confirming a single Bridport entity and identity throughout the built-up area, whilst retaining local identities through the warding arrangements.
-It provides for good governance and public services through a single council, a strong likelihood that all seats would be filled, through contested elections.
+This option resolves the issues identified earlier in the document, confirming a single Bridport entity and identity throughout almost all of the built-up area, whilst retaining local parish identities through the warding arrangements.
+It provides for good governance and public services through a single council, and a strong likelihood that all seats would be filled through contested elections.
 The proposals also provide a strong community voice as the second tier of local government in the Dorset Council area.
-It also and facilitates engagement between the unitary council and the community, in that communication will be between two councils instead of five on issues of mutual interest.
+It also facilitates engagement between the unitary council and the community, in that communication will be between two councils instead of five on issues of mutual interest.